 Policy is developed through the National Policy Forum (NPF).
-This is a body of over 150 representatives from all the major groups of the Labour Party, from constituency parties and regions to affiliated trade unions, socialist societies, MPs and councillors.
+This is a body of around 200 representatives from all the major groups of the Labour Party, from constituency parties and regions to affiliated trade unions, socialist societies, MPs and councillors.
 Its role is to shape the Party’s policy agenda, drawing up policy documents for agreement.

-NPF representatives are placed onto one of eight policy commissions that examine specific policy areas; each commission is co-convened by a Shadow Secretary of State and an NEC member.
+NPF representatives are placed onto one of six policy commissions that examine specific policy areas; each commission is co-convened by a Shadow Secretary of State and an NEC member.

 These Commissions consider the policy submissions which come in from across the Labour Party, and develop detailed positions which are then discussed at Annual Conference.
 The current commissions are:

 Policy making runs from general election to general election, with updated documents produced for every Annual Conference.
 Members, supporters and affiliate groups make submissions to the process detailing their views.
 What they tell the NPF shapes the documents produced.

 In 2020 Labour's National Policy Forum entered a new policy development cycle.
 We want to hear your thoughts on how the next Labour government can build a fairer, greener and more dynamic Britain.

 You can get involved in policy development both online and in your area.
 Find out more about the six policy commissions and how to make your submission here.